Rachuig-Green-Rackley-Shiben/arabic_media_nlp_project/README.md

 ### Initial Hypothesis/Questions:
-Through NLP exploration:
+<b>Through NLP exploration:</b>

 - What is the frequency of sentiment labels (negative, positive, neutral) per news source?
 - What is the subject matter of the majority of articles per source?
 - What topics do news sources cover most frequently?

-Through Time Series analysis:
+<b>Through Time Series analysis:</b>
 - How does article sentiment change over time?
 - Is there a relationship between article sentiment and world events?
 - How does the sentiment of Techreen aricles over time compare to Non-Techreen articles?

-Through exploration of drivers of article sentiment:
+<b>Through exploration of drivers of article sentiment:</b>
 - What (if any) is the relationship between news sources & country to article sentiment?
 - What (if any) is the relationship between tag (article topic) to article sentiment?
 - Are there any sources that have change in sentiment based on president tag?
 - What (if any) is the relationship of the top 3 occuring tags (excluding president names) and article sentiment by individual news sources?
 - What (if any) is the relationship between Ramadan to article sentiment?

 [[Back to top](#top)]